David Wesley: Early life

 David graduated from Longview High School in Longview, Texas.
 He was classmates with former NFL player Bobby Taylor.

 College career

 Wesley played his freshman year at Temple Junior College, then transferred to Baylor University.
 Wesley averaged 17 points per game and 4.4 assists per game in 72 total games at Baylor, and left in 1992, 33 hours short of a degree in physical education.

 Professional career

 Wichita Falls Texans (1992–1993)

 When Wesley left Baylor University in 1992, many scouts considered him too small (at 6'1") to play as a shooting guard in the NBA, and doubted his ability to make the transition to point guard.
 As a result, Wesley was not selected in the 1992 NBA draft.
-He spent the 1992–93 season in the Continental Basketball Association (CBA) playing for the Wichita Falls Texans where he was selected to the CBA All-Rookie First Team.
+The Houston Rockets signed him as an undrafted free agent to their extended preseason roster for training camp ahead of the 1992–93 season, but cut Wesley before the season started.
+He spent that 1992–93 season in the Continental Basketball Association (CBA) playing for the Wichita Falls Texans where he was selected to the CBA All-Rookie First Team.

 New Jersey Nets, Boston Celtics, Charlotte/New Orleans Hornets, and Houston Rockets (1993–2006)

 Wesley signed with the New Jersey Nets as a free agent in 1993.
 He later played for the Boston Celtics, the Charlotte/New Orleans Hornets the Houston Rockets, and the Cleveland Cavaliers.
 Wesley dispelled the initial doubts about his ability to succeed in the NBA, averaging almost 13 points and 4.6 assists per game over a 14-year career, including ten straight seasons with double-digit scoring averages (1995–96 through 2004–05).
 He received praise as a tenacious man-to-man defender, and a reliable outside shooter.
 Wesley played in 55 playoff games and scored double figures in more than half of them.